kohjiaxuan/Wikipedia-Article-Scraper/README.md

 Package itself already has a comprehensive stoplist built inside to remove common words before text analytics <br>

 #### Updates: <br>
-1. 26 May 2019 - Added plotyear() function to plot the most frequent years mentioned
+1. 26 May 2019 - Added plotyear() function to plot the most frequent years mentioned, and removed years in the frequency count of word counter (commonwords & commonwordspct functions).
 2. 9 June 2019 - Added markdown for explanation and added comments in the code for understanding <br>
 3. For any questions or suggestions, please contact me at my Linkedin account - https://www.linkedin.com/in/kohjiaxuan/ <br>